5. Types

 5.1.
 Bool

 The simplest of all types, a Bool represents values True or False.
 Bool value stores exactly one bit, either 1 representing the value True or 0 representing the value False.
-True and False are builtin constants in Mojo, and are treated as keywords.
+True and False are built-in constants in Mojo, and are treated as keywords.

 var bool_value: Bool = True